India

 MFF Geographical priority areas: The 5 coastal states namely; West Bengal, Orissa, Gujarat, Andhra Pradesh and Tamil Nadu (see map 1), have been selected as the geographical priority areas of work under MFF in India.
 The selection is primarily based on the expanse of the mangrove areas and the levels of threats on them.

-View all related events »
+View all related press releases »

 Related Images